4 Things You Must Know About The No Claim Bonus In Health Insurance

 - By increasing the sum insured

 Most insurers increase your sum insured by a certain % as a bonus without increasing your premiums.
-For example - you could have a10% per year or 20% per year No Claim Bonus - depending on your policy.
+For example - the NCB percentage could be 10% per year or 20% per year - depending on your policy.
 If you go one year without making a claim, the sum insured becomes 110%.
 One more year - 120% and so on.

 There might be a cap (maximum limit) on how much bonus you can accumulate, based on the policy.
 For instance, certain insurers will allow you an NCB of 100% of the sum insured - which means although the No Claim Bonus accrues every year you do not claim, the maximum sum insured you can reach is twice your base sum insured.